erri120/GameFinder/README.md

 ### Steam

 Steam is supported on Windows and Linux.
-Visit [SteamDB](https://steamdb.info/) if you need to find the Id of a game.
+Use [SteamDB](https://steamdb.info/) to find the ID of a game.

 **Usage:**